-The Food Safety and Hygiene (England) Regulations 2013 and assimilated Regulation (EC) No 852/2004 on the hygiene of foodstuffs require food business operators to keep and maintain records relating to measures put in place to control hazards.
+The Food Hygiene (Wales) Regulations 2006 and assimilated Regulation (EC) No 852/2004 on the hygiene of foodstuffs require food business operators to keep and maintain records relating to measures put in place to control hazards.
 In particular, those rearing animals or producing primary products of animal origin must keep records that include:

-- the nature and origin of feed fed to the animals - veterinary medicinal products or other treatments administered to the animals, dates of administration and withdrawal periods - the results of any analysis carried out on samples taken from animals or other samples taken for diagnostic purposes that have importance for human health - any relevant reports or checks carried out on animals or products of animal origin - the occurrence of diseases that may affect the safety of the meat
+- the nature and origin of feed fed to the animals - veterinary medicinal products or other treatments administered to the animals, dates of administration and withdrawal periods - the results of any analysis carried out on samples taken from animals or other samples taken for diagnostic purposes, that have importance for human health - any relevant reports or checks carried out on animals or products of animal origin - the occurrence of diseases that may affect the safety of the meat

-These records are to be made available to an inspector and receiving food business operators, on request.
+These records must be made available to an inspector and receiving food business operators on request.